 The Oculus GO: Latest from Oculus, this helmet is positioned on the same segment as the Samsung Gear VR.
 Unlike its Korean counterpart, Oculus GO does not require a smartphone to work.
 The goal of the brand is to offer an entirely free headset at a very affordable price.
 A remote control tracked by the headset is also available to easily navigate the menus.

 Google Cardboard VR Headset

 The Google Cardboard: it is the least expensive headphones on the market (only a few euros) since it is made of cardboard and is to fold yourself.
-It offers a first glimpse of what VR is and is used by sliding your smartphone directly into the helmet.
+It offers a first glimpse of what VR is and is used by sliding your smartphone directly into the headset.
 It is perfect for reading a simple 360 °.
 You have to keep it yourself on your head.

 VR PlayStation VR Headset